cozziekuns/Celes/_posts/2018-09-23-what-is-lean.md

 Lean Mahjong is a framework that is all about identifying and removing waste from our process.
 To do this requires a strong understanding of mahjong fundamentals and mechanisms that I plan to delve into in the upcoming posts.
+Instead of giving a detailed explanation and a bunch of definitions about what Lean is though, I figure the best way to explain what I hope to accomplish is with a simple example.
 For now, here's a little taste of what I have planned.

 ### A Problem